L78k3/grimmora-pages/content/World/Grimmora/Locations/Towns/Frostpeak Pass.md

 Located at the southern edge of [[The Frost]], Frostpeak Pass marks the transition from the temperate lands of the [[Avalonean Empire]] to the frozen north.
 The pass itself cuts through the mountains, providing one of the few accessible routes deeper into the northern territories.

-Accessible by road from [[Avalon]], making it a key stopping point for anyone traveling north.
+Accessible by road from [[Avalon]], making it a key stopping point for anyone travelling north.

 ## Character